izzymlawton/fantasy-recipes/_recipes/lemon-cakes-the-great-gatsby.md

 *“Of course, of course!
 They’re fine!” and he added hollowly, “…old sport.”*

-\-The Great Gatbsy.
+The Great Gatbsy.
 By, F. Scott.
 Fitzgerlad

 ![lemon cake on plate surrounded by forks and sun glasses](../uploads/suhyeon-choi-xuhamfz0ok-unsplash.jpg "lemon cake")